-Comment: My rugby stream worked perfectly.
+Comment | Sorry Spark Sport, my Rugby World Cup stream worked perfectly.
 It was also illegal

 High definition is important.
 I need to be able to look into the rugby players' eyes, see if they look kind, and to pick my favourites based on that.
 I don't know about you.

-I thought being a long, long term Spark customer would mean I would be entitled to the Spark stream, no worries.
+I thought that being a long, long term Spark customer would entitle me to the Spark stream, no worries.
 Turns out Spark Sport costs $80 for a loyal customer such as me.
 Which is just rude.

 My boyfriend is a big fan of sports and he is also a pirate.
 A quick visit to the subreddit "Sports Streams", a VPN and we're "in the UK" to watch it on ITV -- and we can see our team play the sport.
 When that legal-adjacent (God save the Queen) stream started stuttering, we moved onto a properly illegal, even more nicely defined one.